zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide100.md

 ### **STEP 3**: Create Network and Compartment on OCI
-- Click Computer from the Customize Dashboard, and Click Identy and Compartments.
+- Click Computer from the Customize Dashboard, and Click Identity and Compartments.

   ![](images/100/LabGuide100-CreateCompartment.png)